cemacmillan/MindMatters/README.md

 ## Acknowledgments

 Thank you to everyone who inspired this mod or contributed ideas along the way.
 Mind Matters builds on the RimWorld community's collective creativity and passion for storytelling.

+Mind Matters uses and references software and code and art licensed to Ludeon, who have no responsibility whatsoever for anything this or other mods cause to happen, or not happen in the world, and bear no responsibility for any bugs in my code, which is not endorsed by Ludeon Studios.

+Do pay for the games you play!
+Do not distribute this release via other outlets - it is intentionally only available via Github.

+Love,

+CEM